togaritogarikun/TeXfiles/README.md

 :hatching_chick: slide/
 =======================
+*this is still under development regarding the design.*

 In this directory,
 template files which could be used for slides for seminar are included.
-Please NOTE that: the volume of content a slide is much larger than slides for presentations, and this is still under development regarding the design.
+Please NOTE that: the volume of content a slide is much larger than slides for presentations, so this is not suitable to conferences etc.

+Please be carefull that the style file, mytexsty_v6.sty, is required to compile the main TeX file, slide.tex.

 ### :black_small_square: slide/J_translation/

-In this directory, template files which could be used to translate books are included.
+In this directory, template files which could be used for the translation of book are included.

+Please be carefull that the style file, mytexsty_v5.sty, is required to compile the main TeX file, jtrans.tex.